dargaCode/LogicAndCodingGames/README.md

 This list doesn't contain programming challenge sites like HackerRank.
 They're arguably very similar to puzzles, but for my purposes they're not "gamey" enough to include.

+*Note: When I say "PC" I just mean laptop/desktop, not necessarily Windows.
+Most of the "PC" games are available on Steam, which AFAIK has decent cross-platform support between Windows/Mac/Linux.*

 <table>
   <thead>
     <tr>